intelligent-username/Loss-Functions/README.md

 $$L = \frac{1}{N} \sum_{i=1}^N |y_i - \hat{y}_i|$$

 Similar to MSE, but without squaring the errors.
 As a consequence, MAE is often more accurate, (less sensitive to outliers), and provides a more intuitive average error.
-The MAE is also closer to the median of the error, because absolute deviation weights all residuals equally and balances them symmetrically around a central point.
+MAE is also closer to the median of the error, because absolute deviation weights all residuals equally and balances them symmetrically around a central point.

 However, since the absolute value function is not differentiable at zero, optimization is harder, although micro-gradients can be employed.